I feel that the most interesting question that I have ever heard continuously from many people is…

-Without the past, the knowledge you have gained, the experiences you have gone through have shaped how you view the present.
+The past, the knowledge you have gained, and the experiences you have gone through have shaped how you view the present.

-What this means is that the past if it is all we know then we don’t truly know the present.
+What this means is that if the past is all we know, then we don’t truly know the present.

 Let’s assume that you take the human experience to be directly related to what life means.

-Now reconsider that question in through the lens of what you take life to be.
+Now reconsider that question through the lens of what you take life to be.

 “Where did Life go?”

-Time seemed to be moving an exponential rate and it was really depressing to contemplate really how fast life is moving by, we are getting older and how short life really is.
+Time seemed to be moving at an exponential rate, and it was really depressing to contemplate really just how fast life is moving by, we are getting older, and how short life really is.

 THAT IS assuming we take life to be based on our experiences within time.

-Just as you can understand something intellectually or based on knowledge does not mean that you understand it through knowing it.
+When you can understand something intellectually or based on knowledge, it does not mean that you can understand it by knowing it.

-Intellectually speaking means your mind’s ability to analyze, interpret, grasp a worldly phenomenon.
+Intellectually understanding something means your mind’s ability to analyze, interpret, and grasp a worldly phenomenon.

 “OH BOY!” they tell you.

 “It was the most thrilling experience I have ever gone through.
-The sheer anticipation of about to a free fall next to the clouds!”
+The sheer anticipation of a free fall next to the clouds!”

-We understand this on an intellectual level and of course, it’s a figure of speech for saying that time is moving fast, but they’re still seems to be something missing.
+We understand this on an intellectual level, as we use the figure of speech that “Time sure is flying” but there still seems to be something missing.

-If there was not something missing, then that question would never have to enter our psyche ever again.
+If there was not something missing, then that statement would never have to enter our psyche ever again.

 Change is not something that is occurring, occurrences happen periodically and can be measured.

-Change itself cannot be measured that works for every perception on earth, and thus it cannot be defined by being fluid as a characteristic, but rather being fluidity itself.
+Change itself cannot be measured, that is the same every perception on earth, and thus, it cannot be defined by being fluid as a characteristic, but rather by being fluidity itself.

 It’s like a river that continues to roll downstream that never started and will never end.

-The mind thinks in terms of patterns, logic, cause & effect for survival purposes.
+The mind thinks in terms of patterns, logic, and cause & effect for survival purposes.

-Our projections to the future based on the past are often right in terms of doing what is necessary to pay the bills on time, and to take care of responsibilities.
+Our projections to the future based on the past are often right in terms of doing what is necessary to pay the bills on time and take care of responsibilities.